 It is important for researchers that their articles are easy to find in citation databases and thus gain visibility in the research community.
 However, due to variations in spelling and spelling mistakes in authors’ names in the databases, the identification of researchers and finding their publications can be difficult.
 After creating a researcher profile they are assigned a personal researcher identifier under which they can gather all their publications.
 Researcher profiles improve the discoverability of articles and facilitate keeping track of citations received, as well as enhance the researchers’ visibility in the research community.

-Information about ORCID on the University of Oulu website: http://www.oulu.fi/orcid
+Information about ORCID on the University of Oulu website.

-On the My information page in the Oulun yliopisto tutkii (SoleCRIS) database you can view and edit your own profile, which shows your key personal details, such as contact information and fields of expertise.
+On the My profile page in the OuluCRIS research information system you can view and edit your own profile, which shows your key personal details, such as contact information and fields of expertise.
 Any publications, expert tasks and other merits submitted to the database will be listed on your information page as well.

 Scopus automatically creates researcher profiles with author identifiers.
 Researchers can request for corrections, if needed.
 For example if: